spacebarchat/docs/docs/contributing/reverse-engineering/voice/webrtc.md

 }
 ```

 Similarily, a value > 0 for the SSRC indicates that the user is publishing that track, while a value of 0 for the track indicates the user is not currently publishing that track.
 If you send a positive value for SSRC for audio, the server will be expecting for you to start sending a track matching that SSRC.
-For video, the video_ssrc has to be > 0 AND you have to have at least 1 object wtih `active=true`.
+For video, the video_ssrc has to be > 0 AND you have to have at least 1 stream with `active=true`.

 ## Other Voice Gateway events